Count unit cubes to determine the volume of a rectangular prism with this set of 24 task cards.

 👋 Exit Ticket

 Use these cards as a formative assessment after your lesson.
 Pick a random assortment of cards and project them on the board for the whole class to see.
 Students can record their answers on a sheet of paper, sticky note, or their notebook.

 Easily Prepare This Resource for Your Students

-Use the dropdown icon on the Download button to choose between the color PDF, black and white PDF, or editable Google Slides version of this resource.
+Use the dropdown icon on the Download button to choose between the colour PDF, black and white PDF, or editable Google Slides version of this resource.
 A recording sheet and answer key are also included with this download.

 Print on cardstock for added durability and longevity.
 Place all pieces in a folder or large envelope for easy access.

 To keep the task cards out of pockets or under desks, punch a hole in the corner of each to place them on a binder ring.